pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/create-model/create-model.md

 # Creation of Model for the Oracle Container Engine for Kubernetes (OKE) on Oracle Cloud Infrastructure (OCI)
 ## Introduction

 In this lab, we explore the on-premise WebLogic domain.
-We navigate through the administration console to view the deployed application, datasource and servers in *test-domain*. we also open the pre-created *`base_project.wktproj`*, which already have pre-filled values for *Project Settings* section.
+We navigate through the administration console to view the deployed application, datasources and servers in *test-domain*. we also open the pre-created *`base_project.wktproj`*, which already have pre-filled values for *Project Settings* section.
 Then we create the model file, by introspecting of an offline on-premise domain.
 At last, we validate the model and prepare the model to be deployed on Oracle Kubernetes Cluster (OKE).

 ### About WebLogic Kubernetes Toolkit UI Application